Actipro/WPF-Controls/Documentation/topics/syntaxeditor/web-languages-addon/json/getting-started.md

 var language = new JsonSyntaxLanguage();
 ```

+> [!NOTE]
+> If your JSON data needs to support JavaScript style comments (such as when editing JSONC files), pass `true` to the [JsonSyntaxLanguage](xref:ActiproSoftware.Text.Languages.JavaScript.Implementation.JsonSyntaxLanguage) constructor overload that indicates whether comments should be supported by the lexer.

 ## Use the JsonSyntaxLanguage

 Next, use the language on the [ICodeDocument](xref:ActiproSoftware.Text.ICodeDocument) instances that will be editing JSON code.